notaz/picodrive/platform/base_readme.txt

 /PSP/GAME or /PSP/GAMEXXX directory in your memory stick (it shouldn't matter which one GAME* directory to use).

-If you are on 1.5, you will have to use KXploit tool to create the needed files and directories, and then copy them to /PSP/GAME.
-I assume 1.5 users know how to do this, if not, just google for KXploit.
+If you are on 1.5, there is a separate KXploited version for it.

 #endif
 Note that this emulator may require some tweaking of configuration settings to run